Fly!

 Music of the chapter: Space Oddity - By David Bowie

-Throughout my career in software-engineering, I had always avoided topics which involved any interactions with the Physical world (Except a short period of time when I was working on line-following robots as a high-school student).
-That's partly because I live in an economically poor country, where there aren't a lot of companies building cyber-physical systems (Systems composed of a software, controlling/sensing a physical thing), except when politics is involved, if you know what I mean.
+Throughout my career in software-engineering, I have always had avoided engineering-activities which involved any interactions with the Physical world (Except a short period of time when I was working on line-following robots as a high-school student).
+That's partly because I live in an economically poor country, where modern industries are nearly non-existent and you can't find a lot of companies building cyber-physical systems (Systems composed of a software, controlling/sensing a physical thing), except when politics is involved, if you know what I mean.

 Unlike pure software engineering, where you can never run out of characters, building software that interacts with the real-world, involves physical objects, things that you can touch and feel, and the unfortunate truth about non-imaginary objects is that, they cost money, and they can break, which means, you can't experiment as much as a software with them (Unless you are a rich engineer, having a giant laboratory inside your house, with plenty of money)

 I have never been that rich, and I also couldn't find any company doing respectful cyberphysical projects in my country either.
-Therefore I have never been a real fan of a section in computer science, known as embedded engineering.
-You can see in this book that I'm a great fan of computer simulations though!
+Therefore I have never had the opportunity to unleash my passion for classical fields of engineering, in which you have to actually build something that can be touched.
+You can see throughout this book that I'm a great fan of computer simulations though!
+This chapter is all about the mechanical/electrical world sorrounding us, and how computation can help us understand and control it better!

 New is always better